IRAS-HKA/robotrainer_wiki/docs/Training.md

 1. In  "FTSBaseController/RobotrainerControlActions"
 2. **Be sure that RoboTrainer is not standing inside a control area, otherwise it will start moving**
 3. switch on tab "Spatial_control_actions"
-4. select "spatial_control_action_type: modalities_controller (2)"
+4. select "spatial_control_action_type: modalities (1)"
 5. tick apply_control_actions
 6. Nur EINMAL nach controller starten notwendig
+7. Turn on (up) the physical metal switch for the laser dot on the ground

 ## Troubleshooting

 ### Video
 - area_counterforce
-	- ERROR: es wird immer invert_rotation von davor geladen
-		- evtl wird invert_rotation nicht richtig zurückgesetzt?
-	- WORKS wenn controller neu gestartet wurden
+	- WORKS
+		- [ ] Set and load default parameters for counterforce
 		- rqt_reconfigure settings
 			- Area_counterforce
 				- counterforce_area_scaledown_dist: no idea